Early help and Safeguarding

 The Setting’s DSL’s:

-The Designated Safeguarding Lead and Deputy’s (DSL & DDSL) in the setting are: Irma Cernychiene and Irma Cameron.
+The Designated Safeguarding Lead and Deputy’s (DSL & DDSL) in the setting are: Irma Cameron (Nursery Manager) and Skaiste Mauricaite (Deputy Manager).

 The role of the Designated Safeguarding Lead: